Haley Barbour: Fiscal matters

-Barbour has been praised for translating his lobbying skills into success at winning over a legislature dominated by Democrats.
-Barbour has called several special legislative sessions to force an issue.
+Barbour called several special legislative sessions to force a financial issue.

 Writing for Reason magazine in February 2011, Damon Root expressed the opinion that Barbour supports farm subsidies, corporate welfare, and eminent domain.
 When he took office, the state of Mississippi had run a $709 million budget deficit for the 2004 fiscal year.
 With bipartisan support, and without raising taxes, Barbour implemented a plan called Operation: Streamline to cut the budget deficit in half.
 He accomplished this largely by reducing spending on social services, most notably Medicaid; the 2005 budget drastically reduced coverage for 65,000 individuals classified as Poverty-Level Aged and Disabled (PLAD), most of whom qualified for the federal Medicare program, and also significantly limited prescription drug coverage.
 However, the same budget increased the percentage of Medicaid prescriptions that are for generic drugs.
 In 2005, the state was budgeted to spend a total of $130 million less on Medicaid than in the previous year.
 This trend continued in the state budget for the 2006 fiscal year.
 After a long special session, the legislature approved a budget that featured more social service cuts but also increased educational spending.
 With tax revenues higher than expected during the 2006 fiscal year, due in large part to increased sales tax revenues in the wake of Hurricane Katrina, the state achieved its first balanced budget in years.
 In the 2008 fiscal year budget, for the first time since its enactment in 1997, the state fully funded the Mississippi Adequate Education Program.

 Building on a 2002 tort reform bill passed by his predecessor, Barbour also introduced a new tort reform measure that has been described as one of the strictest in the nation.
 Barbour rarely made a speech during his gubernatorial campaign without mentioning this subject and was able to convert political support into law, overcoming the resistance of House Democratic leaders, who argued that further legislation would disenfranchise people with legitimate complaints against corporations.
 Barbour then embarked on a "tort tour" to encourage other states to follow Mississippi's lead.
 "We've gone from being labeled as a judicial hellhole and the center of jackpot justice to a state that now has model legislation," commented Charlie Ross, the chair of the Mississippi Senate's Judiciary Committee.

 The effectiveness of Barbour's tort reform efforts has been questioned.
 According to conservative journalist Timothy Carney, he "touts job growth down in Mississippi under his governing, and some of that is due to tort reform, but some of it is due to rank favoritism and special-interest deals more akin to Obama than Reagan — for instance, subsidies for a biofuels plant."